evernym/sovrin-environments/docker/StartSovrinAgents.md

 We'll now invoke the Sovrin Agents from the same command line, redirecting the output to different files.
 We can then review the logs as commands are executed.

 #### Invoke the clients
-Use these commands to invoke each of the clients:
+Use these commands to invoke each of the clients.
+Note the ports entered on the commands above for setting the endpoints are referenced below.
+If you used different ports above, adjust these commands below to match.

 ```python3 /usr/local/lib/python3.5/dist-packages/sovrin_client/test/agent/faber.py --port 5555 >faber.log &```